Quantum Phase diagrams and transitions for Chern topological insulators: Phase diagrams

-When dealing with families (of families) of Hamiltonians, one obtains phase diagrams.
+When dealing with families (or families of of families) of Hamiltonians, one obtains phase diagrams.
 A common situation is that one has a space of parameters $P$ which parameterizes Hamiltonians $H_p$ in real space.
 Each of these Hamiltonians gives a family $H_p(\bk)$ of $d$--dimensional Hermitian matrices with $\bk$ in the Brillouin zone $B$.

-At each point $p\in P$, we have the band structure of the family $H_P(\bk)$ as in \S\ref{par:background}, and if the ground state is non--degenerate, we have the first Chern class.
+At each point $p\in P$, we have the band structure of the family $H_p(\bk)$ as in \S\ref{par:background}, and if the ground state is non--degenerate, as it is for a Chern insulator, we have the first Chern class.
 In the case that $B$ is a compact oriented surface, this yields the first Chern number which is a locally constant function, as it is a topological invariant.

 It will not be defined on the locus $P_{deg}$, where the ground state is degenerate, i.e.\ where we have a level crossing in the parameter space.
 Here, we just set the function to $0$.
 All in all, we obtain a family $P\times B\to Herm_d$.
-The $p$ dimensions of $P$ can be called synthetic dimensions in contrast to the real or momentum space dimensions.
+The dimensions of $P$ can be called synthetic dimensions in contrast to the real or momentum space dimensions.